 Throughout the process, top-scoring projects in each category (Statewide, Regional and Division) are funded and scheduled based on available funding and other factors, including the completion of environmental studies and engineering plans, corridor spending caps and federal and state funding restrictions.

 The lists of funded and scheduled projects in the three categories are combined to create the STIP for the years 2020-2029.

 On Jan.
 10, 2019, NCDOT released for circulation a draft of the 2020-2029 STIP for public comment.
-Details about the draft plan are listed below in the highlights section.
+View highlights about the draft plan.